 - In a medium bowl, whisk the flour, baking powder, baking soda, cinnamon, and salt for 30 seconds.
 Set aside

-- Alternately add the flour mixture and buttermilk mixture, beginning and ending with the dry ingredients (3 additions of dry ingredients and 2 of liquid).
+- With the mixer on low speed, alternately add the flour mixture and buttermilk mixture, beginning and ending with the dry ingredients (3 additions of dry ingredients and 2 of liquid).
+After the last addition, mix just until combined.

 - Bake at 350 degrees for 25-30 minutes or until a toothpick inserted in the center comes out clean or with just few crumbs attached.
 Let cool 10 minutes and turn out.